-What is sun protective and UPF clothing?
+What is UPF clothing and sun protection clothing?

-"Sun protective clothing is very effective," says Dr. Agim.
-"It's just important to keep a few things in mind when wearing sun protective clothing and caring for it."
+Sun protective clothing is very effective but it's important to keep a few things in mind when wearing sun-protective clothing and caring for it.

-"A shirt with a UPF of 70 is still going to offer adequate protection when swimming in a pool or lake, but the protection is cut down by about half," she explains.
+A shirt with a UPF of 70 provides sufficient protection while swimming in a pool or lake, although the level of protection is reduced by approximately 50%.

 How else can I protect my child from the sun?

-She also encourages parents to set an example.
-"When our children see us wearing sunscreen, they understand the importance even more."
+Also, parents can set an example by also applying sunscreen each day.
+When your children see you wearing sunscreen, they understand the importance even more.

-Where can I find sun protective clothing for kids?
+Where can I find sun-protective clothing for kids?